 It’s true.
 Google Chrome boots in seconds and has an instant resume feature.
-Multiply reduced boot time across an entire enterprise of devices.
+Multiply reduced boot time across an entire enterprise of these workplace collaboration devices.
 Eight seconds or less for 50 machines.
 One-hundred machines.
 One-thousand machines.
 The math doesn’t lie.

 This quick start-up already elevates a Chrome-based organization to new levels of efficiency and productivity.
 But, that’s not all; Chrome remains fast once you’re up and running online.

 Google Chrome doesn’t have to run AV/Malware software, which can bloat devices and drag them down to increasingly slower operating speeds, a common pitfall with Windows devices over time.
 They feature built-in virus protection and update automatically in the cloud, so when you’re online, you’ll always have the latest version without slowing down.

 With the time savings from quick boot and fast operation all of the time, your enterprise will gain minutes, maybe even hours, back in any given week.

 Because OS updates and patches happen in the background and only require a quick, 6-second reboot, users can get back to work immediately after an update.
 They don’t have to wait for 10 or 15 minutes or even an hour for the all-too-common,"Wait for X number of updates to be applied," message that they see in Windows.

 Add up this time for one user over the course of a year then multiply by the number of employees; that 6-second OS update really adds up in productivity gains.